World-of-Workflows/WorkflowsUniversity/backup.md

 # Backup

-*This section deails with implementations using SQLite only.
+*This section details implementations using SQLite only.
 Implementations using SQL Server are expected to perform their own backups.*

 World of Workflows can be configured to take a backup of the full database including all workflows, activities, variables, etc. This is done using the Backup feature.
 The backup feature is configured in the appsettings.json file as follows: